Primary dysmenorrhea is the oh-so-familiar cramps that come around menstruation.

 If you find that your cramps are debilitating and causing you to miss school or work, then that could be a sign that something is going on.
 Typical period pain is uncomfortable but does not interfere with your life.

-NSAIDs (non-steroidal anti-inflammatory drugs) like ibuprofen have shown to improve period cramps.
-They lower prostaglandin production in the body, therefor limiting pain.
+NSAIDs (non-steroidal anti-inflammatory drugs) like ibuprofen have been shown to improve period cramps.
+They lower prostaglandin production in the body, therefore limiting pain.
 (1)

-The downside of relying on NSAIDs is that they have shown to potentially affect the gut microbiome similarly to how antibiotics do.
+The downside of relying on NSAIDs is that they have been shown to potentially affect the gut microbiome similar to how antibiotics do.
 (2)

-Studies have found that heat therapy such as a heating pad, hot water bottle, or a warm bath can be even more helpful in reducing cramps than NSAIDs.
+Studies have found that heat therapy such as a heating pad, hot water bottle, or warm bath can be even more helpful in reducing primary dysmenorrhea than NSAIDs.
 (3)

 Cramp bark is an herbal remedy from the Viburnum opulus plant.
 It contains a compound called methyl salicylate, which has been shown to be anti-inflammatory and relieve pain.

 Oona PMS2 Gelatin Capsules – I swear by this stuff.
 It works really well for me and my body.

 Aunt Flo Menstrual Formula – This is a blend of vitamins and herbs that are really supportive during menstruation.

 If you want the pure plant to make a tea you can order it here.

 One of my favorite ways to relieve inflammation, pain, and emotional stressors is with CBD oil.
 This falls in between short-term and long-term primary dysmenorrhea relief for me because long-term use of CBD oil can help in reducing inflammation but short-term use can help to relieve pain.
 So here it is and use it as you wish, or not, that’s cool too.